 Before investing in video production – which can range in price from a few hundred dollars to tens of thousands – it’s a good idea to understand the value a video can provide.
 In this article, we’re going to talk about the value of video views on both an objective and subjective basis.
 If you’re a marketing manager trying to “sell” an investment in video to senior management, this article is for you.

-The Lowest Possible Value Of A Video View Is About $0.25
+The Lowest Possible Value Of A Video View Is About 10 Cents

-However, this calculation makes a couple of assumptions:
+Of course this is a rough estimate, and the calculation makes a couple of assumptions: